mmilewczyk/e-commerce/README.md

 # 🛒E-commerce microservices
-An e-commerce application selling clothes and shoes.
+An e-commerce application that allows you to sell clothes and shoes.
 The project was designed as a microservice application.
 More information coming soon.

 ### Technologies: